Official sector announcements, developments, consultations and activities at the global level and in jurisdictions elsewhere to Australia

 The European Securities and Markets Authority (ESMA) forms part of the European System of Financial Supervision (ESFS), a decentralised, multi-layered system of micro- and macro-prudential authorities established by the European institutions in order to ensure consistent and coherent financial supervision in the EU.

 The European Central Bank (ECB) is the central bank of the 19 European Union countries which have adopted the euro.
-Our main task is to maintain price stability in the euro area and so preserve the purchasing power of the single currency.
+Its main task is to maintain price stability in the euro area and so preserve the purchasing power of the single currency.

 The Swiss Financial Market Supervisory Authority (FINMA) is Switzerland’s independent financial-markets regulator.
 FINMA is responsible for ensuring that Switzerland’s financial markets function effectively, including market preparedness for IBOR transition